vkgarapa/Cases/README.md

 # Cases
-This repository is for Deep Learning.
+This repository is for Deep Learning and its application on used cases.